 Base Salary.
-In 2018, Dr. Toselli's annualized base salary was initially set at \$435,000 but it was increased to \$480,000 in October 2018.
-In 2018, we paid Dr. Toselli an annualized base salary of \$445,385, which was pro-rated to reflect the number of days he served as our Chief Executive Officer following his appointment in February 2018.
-In 2019, we paid Dr. Toselli an annualized base salary of \$480,000, and our Board increased Dr. Toselli's annualized base salary to \$499,200 effective January 1, 2020.
-In 2019, we paid Mr. Christopher an annualized base salary of \$311,297, which was pro-rated to reflect the number of days he served as our Chief Financial Officer following his appointment in January 2019 and represents an annualized base salary of \$330,000.
-Our Board increased Mr. Christopher's annualized base salary to \$343,200 effective January 1, 2020.
+In 2019, we paid Dr. Toselli an annualized base salary of \$480,000, and our Board of Directors increased Dr. Toselli's annualized base salary to \$499,200 effective January 1, 2020.
+In 2020, we paid Dr. Toselli an annualized base salary of \$499,200.
+In 2019, we paid Mr. Christopher an annualized base salary of \$330,000, which was pro-rated to reflect the number of days he served as our Chief Financial Officer following his appointment in January 2019.
+Our Board of Directors increased Mr. Christopher's annualized base salary to \$343,200 effective January 1, 2020.
+In 2020, we paid Mr. Christopher an annualized base salary of \$343,200.
 We use base salaries to recognize the experience, skills, knowledge, and responsibilities required of all our employees, including our named executive officers.
 Dr. Toselli's employment agreement provides that his salary will be reviewed by the Board and adjusted upward no less frequently than annually.
 Mr. Christopher is not party to an employment agreement or other arrangement that provides for automatic or scheduled increases in base salary.

 Bonuses.
 Our Board may, in its discretion, award bonuses to our named executive officers from time to time.
 We typically establish annual bonus targets based around a set of specified corporate goals for our named executive officers and conduct an annual performance review to determine the attainment of such goals.
 Our management may propose bonus awards to our Board primarily based on such review process.
 Our Board makes the final determination of the eligibility requirements for and the amount of such bonus awards.
 Under the terms of their respective employment agreements, each of our named executive officers is eligible to receive an annual performance-based bonus, as determined by our Board in its sole discretion, with a target of a specified percentage of such officer's annual base salary earned in such particular calendar year, which percentage shall be subject to adjustment from time to time by our Board in its sole discretion.
 Our Board determines the amount of the bonus, if any, based on its assessment of the named executive officer's performance and that of the company against appropriate goals established annually by our Board.
-The current target annual bonus percentage for each of our named executive officers is 50% and 35% for Dr. Toselli and Mr. Christopher, respectively.
-With respect to 2018, we awarded to Dr. Toselli a one-time signing bonus of \$100,000, a performance bonus of \$192,000 based on our achievement of certain company goals and a one-time bonus of \$150,000 that was conditioned upon the approval by the U.S. Food and Drug Administration of our proposed plans with respect to one or more clinical trials.
+The current target annual bonus percentage for each of our named executive officers is 50% and 40% for Dr. Toselli and Mr. Christopher, respectively.

 With respect to 2019, we awarded a performance bonus of \$156,000 to Dr. Toselli based on our achievement of certain company goals.
 In 2019, we also awarded an additional bonus of \$360,000 to Dr. Toselli pursuant to the terms of his amended employment agreement.
-The additional bonus was payable in two installments in accordance with and subject to the following: 1) \$120,000 on April 1, 2019, provided that Dr. Toselli was an active employee of our company in his capacity as President and Chief Executive Officer through March 31, 2019 and 2) \$240,000 on July 1, 2019, provided that Dr. Toselli was an active employee of our company in his capacity as President and Chief Executive Officer through June 30, 2019.
-We also awarded Dr. Toselli a special bonus of \$200,000, which was conditioned upon his continued service as an active employee of our company through December 31, 2019.
-In 2019, we awarded a performance bonus of \$75,075 to Mr. Christopher based on our achievement of certain company goals, and we awarded Mr. Christopher a special bonus of \$137,500, which was conditioned upon his continued service as an active employee of our company through December 31, 2019.
+The additional bonus was payable in two installments in accordance with and subject to the following: 1) \$120,000 on April 1, 2019, provided that Dr. Toselli was an active employee of the Company in his capacity as President and Chief Executive Officer through March 31, 2019 and 2) \$240,000 on July 1, 2019, provided that Dr. Toselli was an active employee of the Company in his capacity as President and Chief Executive Officer through June 30, 2019.
+We also awarded Dr. Toselli a special bonus of \$200,000, which was conditioned upon his continued service as an active employee of the Company through December 31, 2019.
+In 2019, we awarded a performance bonus of \$75,075 to Mr. Christopher based on our achievement of certain company goals, and we awarded Mr. Christopher a special bonus of \$137,500, which was conditioned upon his continued service as an active employee of the Company through December 31, 2019.